Schwelle76/Fluent-Ear/README.md

 # Fluent Ear
 *Play what you hear.
 Play what you imagine.*

+You imagine beautiful melodies but struggle to find those notes on your instrument?
+Do you rely on endless trial and error just to play what you want?
+Then Fluent Ear is the app for you!

-**Fluent Ear** is an ear training web app for musicians that takes input directly from your instrument through the microphone.
+**Fluent Ear** is an ear training web app that takes input directly from your instrument through the microphone.
 Instead of clicking UI buttons, you play the requested note or interval on your instrument — training your ability to play what you hear and thus play what you imagine just like speaking a language fluently.

+For those who don't have their instrument on hand, UI buttons are still available, making it possible to practice in the train or in the waiting room.

 ---